Mortgage protection insurance – also knowns as an MPPI policy – is an extra safeguarding measure for homeowners that is usually advised.

 With joint homeownership, both partners often take out mortgage protection cover, but there is nothing to state that both parties NEED cover.
 If one homeowner covers the entire cost of the mortgage with their income, there wouldn’t be any need for the second party to have mortgage protection cover.

 However, if both partners contribute to the mortgage repayments, you should both consider cover.
-Joint mortgage cover could be cheaper than two individual policies, but if one policy is claimed on, the other will remain untouched and in force.
+Joint mortgage cover might be cheaper than two individual policies so it’s worth checking out.

-Mortgage protection companies put exclusion periods in place to stop policyholders from taking out insurance AFTER they have suffered the injury, for example.
-This period tends to be slightly longer for mortgage protection insurance that covers unemployment.
+Mortgage protection companies put exclusion periods in place to stop policyholders from taking out insurance AFTER they have suffered the injury or illness, for example.

 Aside from the exclusion period, you should check the T’s & C’s for details of any ‘agreed waiting periods.’
 An agreed waiting period is the time between you becoming unable to work and the payouts from the insurance company starting.
 Also known as a ‘deferred period’, this time frame could last from one to six months.